Salvador Felipe Jacinto Dali I Domenech was born on the morning of May 11th, 1904 in the small agricultural town of Figueres, Spain.

 1927 - Dalí does military service; spends summer with Lorca and Regino Sàinz de la Maza; writes poem Saint Sebastian which is published in “L’Amis de les Arts”.

-1929 - Dalí in Paris to work on Buñuel’s film Un Chien Andalou which causes a sensation; Mirò introduces Dalí to Surrealist group and is introduced to Magritte, Paul Eluard and Helena, who eventually becomes his wife Gala; Dalí’s first exhibition, presented by Breton, at the Galerie Goemans in Paris.
+1929 - Dalí is in Paris to work on Buñuel’s film Un Chien Andalou which causes a sensation; Mirò introduces Dalí to the Surrealist group and is introduced to Magritte, Paul Eluard and Helena, who eventually becomes his wife Gala; Dalí’s first exhibition, presented by Breton, is held at the Galerie Goemans in Paris.

 1931 - First of three exhibitions which are to be held over the next three years at the Galerie Pierre Colle.

-1932 - The Persistance of Memory arouses enormous curiosity among New York gallery-goers in a group exhibition at the Julien Levy Gallery in New York.
+1931 - The Persistence of Memory arouses enormous curiosity among New York gallery-goers in a group exhibition at the Julien Levy Gallery in New York.

 1933 - Dalí signs contract with Albert Skira, undertaking to do forty sketches for Lautréamont’s Les Chants de Maldoror; first one-man show at the Julien Levy Gallery in New York; in December Dalí exhibits at the Galeria d’Art Catalònia, Barcelona.